JuliaGeo/GeoInterfaceRFC.jl/README.md

 MultiLineString <: Geometry,
 MultiPolygon <: Geometry,
 GeometryCollection <: Geometry
+...
 ```

 > What do we do with the null geometries / missing geometries?
+We could define `empty` geometries (no vertices), it is actually in the SF spec, hence the is_empty method.

 (c) implementation for AbstractVectors and Tuples